 The Victim & Witness Services Unit also includes the Family Bereavement Center (FBC) – the only bereavement center in the state with a full-time staff to serve survivors of homicide.
-Since opening its doors in 1990, the Center has served over 12,000 survivors of homicide victims in Baltimore City and offered 5,512 counseling sessions since 2015.
-In addition to providing individual counseling, the FBC also hosts a bi-weekly support group and a workshop series focused on creative coping skills such as meditation and creative writing.
+Since opening its doors in 1990 the Center has provided survivors of homicide victims with individual counseling sessions, bi-weekly support groups and workshops series focused on creative coping skills such as meditation and creative writing.

 FBC’s target population is family members of individuals murdered in Baltimore City.
 Losing a loved one is one of the most distressing and emotional experiences in one’s life.
 The Family Bereavement Center is here to assist those who have lost loved ones with their grief journey.
-Over the past two years, the FBC has doubled in size from two therapists and an advocate in 2014 to six full-time staff.
-Today, survivors of homicide are served by three dedicated therapists, two bereavement advocates and one bilingual bereavement advocate.
+The FBC is staffed by 2 full time Social Workers.
 Individuals interested in services through the FBC can call to schedule an appointment.
 FBC offers the following assistance to those coping with grief: